tmtsoftware/csw/docs/src/main/messages/commands.md

 ## Commands

+Commands are parameter sets called Setup, Observe, and Wait.
+A command is created with the source of the command, given by a prefix, the name of the command, and an optional ObsId.
+Parameters are added to the command as needed.

 ### ObsId

+An ObsID, or observation Id, indicates the observation the command is associated with.
-It is an observation Id and can be constructed by creating instance of `ObsId`.
+It can be constructed by creating an instance of `ObsId`.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/csw/services/messages/CommandsTest.scala) { #obsid }